grajnikanth/portfolio_project/README.md

-# Web Development Project 1 - Portfolio Website Project
+# Web Development Project 1 - Portfolio Website
 This project is part of the Udacity Front End Web Developement Nanodegree.
 For this project, I built a portfolio of projects website.
 A mockup of the website design was provided as a PDF-file, and I replicated that design in HTML and CSS.
 The website was developed to be responsive that will display images, descriptions and links to each of the portfolio projects.

 ## General Information